In the collaborative family law process:

 What's important to the collaborative family law process is that you and your spouse are willing to discuss and solve your separation issues with honesty and respect and without treating each other as enemies.

 An agreement reached through the collaborative family law process is a legal contract.
-For information on making, enforcing, and changing an agreement, see the fact sheet Making an agreement after you separate.
+For information on making, enforcing, and changing an agreement, see Making an agreement after you separate.

 Can anyone use the collaborative family law process?